prashsainidev/freeapi-product-listing/README.md

 That was fine for a beginner.
 But in 2026, a shopping interface needs to feel like a premium luxury experience.
 It needs seamless hover animations, glassmorphism navigation, dynamic image placeholders for missing API data, and a fully responsive grid that works flawlessly on any device.

-This is **AURA Premium Store**.
-Built for the MasterJi Web Dev Cohort 2026, using the FreeAPI Products endpoint.
+**Welcome to Part 6 of my FreeAPI Mastery Series.** This is **AURA Premium Store**, built using the FreeAPI Products endpoint.

+After five projects of mastering fetching, filtering, and pagination, it was time to build a fully interactive ecosystem.
 Here is exactly how I leveled up from a simple data-fetcher to a premium industry-standard e-commerce layout.
 Step by step.

 ---